C-Loftus/Princeton-Thesis/doc/main.md

 In this paper, I hope to have surveyed the landscape, resolved issues and advanced research in three main areas: the general landscape of voice controlled accessibility software, an example way to leverage federated learning when training voice models for this task, and the future ecosystem of Linux Mobile devices that will benefit from these models.

 As we saw at the start of the paper , federated learning is a promising new way to solve machine learning problems in data restricted tasks like healthcare or accessibility software.
 Despite this, until now federated learning has often been abstracted away from users, only to be used in industrial contexts.
 Much of its potential for grassroots software communities has yet to be realized.
 Additionally, federation as a general software methodology has struggled in recent years with the growing centralization of the internet.
 Despite this, I suggest reasons why federated learning should make us optimistic given its practicality for many specialty machine learning tasks.
-For instance, Current accessibility software like Talon provides a convenient way for users who are already using voice controlled software to generate new datasets.
+For instance, current accessibility software like Talon provides a convenient way for users who are already using voice controlled software to generate new datasets.
+Federated learning provides a unique solution to this problem and sharing sensitive voice transcription data can prove particularly difficult to ensure privacy otherwise.

 The software project I created in this paper takes advantage of these user generated datasets as the backbone for a full stack federated learning ecosystem.
 This ecosystem includes a central server to control the federation process, clients to convert data and use it for training, and front ends to control it in an accessible way for users of all abilities.
-Throughout the software development process one of my main goals was helping to turn federated learning from a complex industrial algorithm, into a easily understood methodology for powering the future of grassroots data sharing and online organizations.
+Throughout the software development process, one of my main goals was helping to turn federated learning from a complex industrial algorithm, into a easily understood methodology for powering the future of grassroots data sharing and online organizations.

 Finally, in the last part of this paper I discussed the landscape of Linux Mobile Devices.
 New platforms like these are often the platforms that are in most need of accessibility software.
+Numen is one example of a voice control program on this platform, but it is still relatively new and lacking in some features.
 Before we port our models onto these new platforms, I described some of the preliminary work that must be done beforehand.
 This includes a series of core accessibility design principles, as well as more specific characteristics of the current user interface options on Linux mobile devices.

 <!-- I will now summarize each section in more detail: